jackfromeast/jackfromeast/README.md

 - ⚡ Fun fact: ...
 -->

-Currently, I am a first-year MSE in Computer Science graduate student at Johns Hopkins University(JHU).
-Before came to the US, I have received my undergraduate degree, B.Eng in Cybersecurity, at Sichuan University, China.
+Currently, I am a second-year MSE in Computer Science graduate student at Johns Hopkins University(JHU).
+Before coming to the US, I received my undergraduate degree, B.Eng in Cybersecurity, at Sichuan University, China.

 I have a broad interest in the field of security.
 My main interests are in language-based security and (static and symbolic) program analysis tools.
 I am also a big fan of CTF!
-I am currently play with team `Z0D1AC` and `theHackersCrew`.
+I am currently playing with teams `Z0D1AC` and `theHackersCrew`.
 In the competitions, I am mainly working on the pwn challenges, and sometimes I also try the web challenges.

 Here is my personal blog: [jackfromeast.site](https://jackfromeast.site)